Vauff/Maunz-Discord/README.md

 *about - Gives information about Maunz such as version and uptime.

-*accinfo \<username> - Gives you full information about any Minecraft account.
+*minecraft \<username> - Gives you full information about any Minecraft account.

 *benchmark \<gpu/cpu> - Provides complete benchmark information on a GPU or CPU powered by PassMark.